ekamperi/ekamperi.github.io/_posts/2021-07-03-expectation-maximization-part1.md

 {% endraw %}
 {% endhighlight %}

-This is a short test run, where we confirm that the algorithm converges to the ground-truth values.
+This is a short test run, where we confirm that the algorithm converges to the ground-truth values (the red lines are the ground-truth values).
 As we mentioned in the introduction, EM is a local algorithm, meaning it can get stuck at a local maximum.
-Therefore, sometimes we may need to repeat the algorithm a few times to ensure that we got a solution near the global optimum.
+Therefore, sometimes we may need to repeat the algorithm a few times to ensure a near-global optimal solution.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/em_algorithm/parameters_convergence.png" alt="Expectation Maximization algorithm for Gaussian mixture models">